cca/libraries_collection_count/readme.md

 `letters` is case insensitive and can be any length.
 To capture all numbers for a subclass, specify the letters and then 0 for `min` and use the string "Infinity" for `max`.
 To capture an entire class, use a single letter and set `whole_class` to `true` (it can be omitted otherwise).

+## Development

+There are [Nodeunit](https://github.com/caolan/nodeunit) tests that run with `npm test`.
+There's an included utility `node not_lc_nums` which prints out call numbers that don't look like Library of Congress ones; it was helpful when building up the list of our local exceptions.
+These call numbers will be lumped into "Humanities & Social Sciences" if they're not enumerated in the `is_special` function.

 # LICENSE

 [ECL Version 2.0](https://opensource.org/licenses/ECL-2.0)